heckl/Custom-prerequisite-for-Asp.Net_runtime_8.0.3/README.md

-ClickOnce does not have prerequisite for asp.netcore.
+ClickOnce does not have prerequisite for asp.net runtime 8.03.

 https://stackoverflow.com/questions/74142462/clickonce-prerequisite-for-asp-net-core-runtime-6-0-10-x64